windmill-labs/windmilldocs/blog/2023-03-16-supabase-authentication/index.md

 image: ./0-header.png
 ---

-This example shows how to use Supabase Authentication on Windmill to query tables which has [RLS](https://supabase.com/docs/guides/auth/row-level-security) enabled.
+This example shows how to use Supabase Authentication on Windmill to query tables which have [RLS](https://supabase.com/docs/guides/auth/row-level-security) enabled.
 It can be achieved in two
 ways: using **frontend scripts only** or **involving the backend** as well.